hadronjs/hadron-openshift-seed/README.md

-## Deploy Hadron on OpenShift PaaS in 5 minutes
+## Deploy Hadron on OpenShift PaaS

-With this seed project you will be able to get your [Hadron](https://github.com/hadronjs/hadron) blog up and running on the OpenShift PaaS in around 5 minutes (...and for free BTW).
+With this seed project you will be able to get your [Hadron](https://github.com/hadronjs/hadron) blog up and running on the OpenShift PaaS (...and for free BTW).

 * Create a free account at [https://www.openshift.com](https://www.openshift.com/) if you don't have one yet.
 * Install the `rhc` utility for your platform([instructions](https://www.openshift.com/developers/rhc-client-tools-install)).